gwu-libraries/scholarspace-hyrax/README.md

 ### Fedora server
 - The current version in production is 4.7.3.
 - The Docker image uses Jetty, not Tomcat.
-Configuring authenticatiomn for Jetty requires a different process, documented [here](https://wiki.lyrasis.org/display/FEDORA474/How+to+Configure+Servlet+Container+Authentication) and with examples in the `docker-fcrepo` repository.
+Configuring authentication for Jetty requires a different process, documented [here](https://wiki.lyrasis.org/display/FEDORA474/How+to+Configure+Servlet+Container+Authentication) and with examples in the `docker-fcrepo` repository.

 ### Postgres
 - Currently, separate postgres containers (each with their own Docker volume) are used for the Fedora and Rails databases.
 This may be desirable for migration purposes, i.e., if the two databases in production are running on different versions of postrgres.